– Mild chronic gastritis

 – Invasive Adenocarcinoma (see comment)

-COMMENT: Histologic sections of the stomach mass biopsy demonstrate an invasive adenocarcinoma with a predominantly tubular pattern of growth.
+COMMENT: The stomach mass biopsy demonstrate an invasive adenocarcinoma with a predominantly tubular pattern of growth.
 There is *** gland formation, consistent with a provisional WHO grade of ***.
 No signet ring cells are identified.

 Poorly-cohesive/signet-ring cell adenocarcinoma